wbx200/PUI2016_wbx200/HW6_wbx200/README.md

 # FBB
 you jsut took means and did not do any inferential statistics, which was the point of th exercise! please look at the notes on the Authorea article.
 The difference between descriptive analysis (where you just do summary statistics like you did) and inferential analysis, which was what you were supposed to do, should have been clear since the first reading assignment "What is the question?" please review it!
+Notice that I had reviewed one of your drafts and pointed that out! https://github.com/mtoneatto/PUI2016_met414/blob/master/HW3_met414/CitibikeReview_fb55.md